goFrendiAsgard/No-CMS/readme.rst

 * wiredesignz <-- The one who make HMVC plugin.
 The plugin he made allowed me to make separation between modules
 * Phil Sturgeon <-- The one who make Phil Sturgeon's template.
 The plugin he made allowed me to make separation between layouts
 * John Skoumbourdis <-- The one who make groceryCRUD.
 It boost the development of Neo-CMS by provide very easy CRUD
-* Wahyu Eka Putra <-- The one who reports bug(s)
+* Wahyu Eka Putra <-- Reported bug(s)
-* I Komang Ari Mogi <-- The one who proposed to use javascript for div layout_center's height
+* I Komang Ari Mogi <-- Proposed some advice related to layout
-* Zusana Pudyastuti <-- The one who checked grammatical error in the documentation (not in this readme file)
+* Zusana Pudyastuti <-- Checked grammatical error in the documentation (not in this readme file)
+* Mukhlies Amien <-- Give moral supports :D
+* Gembong Edhi Setiawan <-- Give moral supports and some advice, Tester

 ###################
 FEATURES LIST